P1YU5H-50N1/CV_AI_Champ/ReadMe.md

 ```
 If it shows up an error then you might want to check the variables once again.
 ### Setting up and running RemoveStopWords
-It requires NLTK.
+It requires NLTK and scikit-learn.
 So, execute :
 ```
 pip install nltk
+pip install sklearn
 ```
 Variables you might want to change :
 >DIRECTORY = Path to the csv file generated via previous script or value CSV_FILE in pdfToCSV